 If you are using an old or outdated printer version, get a new firmware upgrade to connect your device to WiFi using the steps mentioned above.

-We are certain that the above tips and tricks will solve the issues of your Brother Printer not getting connected to WiFi.
-At SolveYourIssue, we always try to offer the best suggestions to make your technological life easier.
+We are confident that the above tips and tricks will resolve your Brother Printer’s inability to connect to WiFi.
+We always offer the best suggestions to make your technological life easier at SolveYourIssue.